Land Rover Range Rover Insurance Rates

 Enter your zip code below to view companies based on your location that have cheap auto insurance rates.

-The chart below details average Land Rover Range Rover insurance rates for other coverage scenarios.
+The chart below details estimated Land Rover Range Rover insurance rates for additional coverage and risk scenarios.

-- The cheapest rate after discounts is $959
+- The lowest rate with discounts is $959

-- Selecting pricier low deductibles will cost an additional $480 annually
+- Choosing low deductibles for comp and collision coverage will cost an extra $480 each year

-- Drivers with serious driving violations could pay up to $3,692
+- Drivers with multiple violations and an at-fault accident could pay around $3,692 or more

-Your home state also has a big influence on Land Rover Range Rover insurance prices.
-A middle-age driver might find rates as low as $1,220 a year in states like Utah, Ohio, and New Hampshire, or have to pay at least $2,300 on average in New York, Michigan, and Florida.
+The state you live in plays a big part in determining prices for Land Rover Range Rover insurance rates.
+A good driver about age 40 could pay as low as $1,220 a year in states like Utah, Ohio, and New Hampshire, or as much as $2,300 on average in New York, Michigan, and Florida.

 State | Premium | Compared to U.S. Avg | Percent Difference |